RESTEDClient/RESTED/README.md

 `chrome.storage.local.clear()` into your developer console.
 That should clear the entire database and force a clean install on refresh.

-**Please develop on the react-rewrite branch.**
+**Please develop on the next branch.**
-This is where all the magic happens.
-Eventually it will be merged into the _next_ branch, but until it is stable, this is the place to be.
+This is where all the magic happens, and all the development on the react rewrite takes place.

 ### Tests

 To run the tests, run one of the following commands.

-    npm run test
+    yarn run test
-    npm run test:watch
+    yarn run test:watch

 If you get snapshot mismatches, inspect the changes, and if they look OK, run this command:

-    npm run test:snapshot
+    yarn run test:snapshot

 You can use Chrome's debugger if you need to inspect any part of a test.
 Simply place a `debugger;` statement where you want the debugger to start and run the following command.
 Then open the provided URL in Chrome.

-    npm run test:watch
+    yarn run test:watch